Shutelu/L2WebProject/README.md

 To open and use this project correctly:
 - Step 1:<br>
-You can either use "git clone "<br>
+You can either use "git clone https://github.com/Shutelu/L2WebProject.git"<br>
 Or if you download it manually you will need to unzip it and place it into a directory.
 - Step 2:<br>
 Open a CMD, Git Bash, Terminal, etc..
 At the directory and enter "composer update", it will download the necessary files for the project to work.